ExistensialReset/flowmosr/guides/economics/TRANSITION_PLAYBOOK.md

 **People First, Principles Always**
 Flow motto emphasizing that the well-being of members is prioritized, but decisions are always guided by core principles rather than convenience or shortcuts.

 ---

-## PURPOSE

-**You want to start Flow.
-But you live in capitalism.**

-This document answers:
-- How do I GO from money to no-money?
-- What do I do Year 1?
-Year 3?
-Year 5?
-- How do I handle debt, rent, existing obligations?
-- What if some people have money and others don't?
-- When can we stop interfacing with capitalism entirely?

-**This is not theory.
-This is timeline.**

----